To diagnose obesity, your health care professional may perform a physical exam and recommend some tests.

 Lifestyle and home remedies

 Your effort to overcome obesity is more likely to be successful if you follow strategies at home along with your formal treatment plan.
 These can include:

 - Learning about your condition.
 Education about obesity can help you learn more about why you developed obesity and what you can do about it.
 You may feel more empowered to take control and stick to your treatment plan.
-Read reputable self-help books and consider talking about them with your doctor or therapist.
+Read reputable self-help books and consider talking about them with your health care professional or therapist.

 - Setting realistic goals.
 When you have to lose a lot of weight, you may set goals that are unrealistic, such as trying to lose too much too fast.
 Don't set yourself up for failure.
 Set daily or weekly goals for exercise and weight loss.
 Make small changes in your diet instead of attempting drastic changes that you're not likely to stick with for the long haul.

 - Sticking to your treatment plan.
 Changing a lifestyle you may have lived with for many years can be hard to do.
 Be honest with your doctor, therapist or other health care professionals if you find your activity or eating goals slipping.
 You can work together to come up with new ideas or new approaches.

 - Enlisting support.
 Get your family and friends on board with your weight-loss goals.
 Surround yourself with people who will support you and help you, not sabotage your efforts.
 Make sure they understand how important weight loss is to your health.
 You also might want to join a weight-loss support group.

 - Keeping a record.
 Keep a food and activity log.
 This record can help you remain accountable for your eating and exercise habits.
 You can discover things that may be holding you back.
 You also might see what works well for you.
-You can also use your log to track other important health parameters such as blood pressure and cholesterol levels and overall fitness.
+You can use your log to track other important health parameters such as blood pressure, cholesterol levels and overall fitness.

 Many dietary supplements that promise to help you shed weight quickly are available.
 The long-term effectiveness and safety of these products are often questionable.